Inside: What is Other Health Impairment on an IEP? Learn the definition of this IEP eligibility category, as well as examples.

 - other organic neurological disorder

-The reason these weren’t specifically mentioned in IDEA’s regulations are, according to the Department:
+The reason these weren’t specifically mentioned in IDEA’s regulations is, according to the Department:

 …because these conditions are commonly understood to be health impairments…The list of acute or chronic health conditions in the definition of other health impairment is not exhaustive, but rather provides examples of problems that children have that could make them eligible for special education and related services under the category of other health impairment.Federal Register 71 Fed.
 Reg. at 46550